-Scott Clough enters his first season as the offensive coordinator of the Southern Virginia football program.
+Scott Clough enters his second season as the offensive coordinator of the Southern Virginia football program.

 Clough comes to Southern Virginia from Bacone College in Muskogee, Okla., where he served as the team's offensive coordinator since the 2011 season.